V-O-I-D-1080/Stoneytosh/README.md

 ### How functional is the kext?

-Great news, FB-Only is confirmed to work on Kabini APUs, the Accelerator is still broken so stay tuned for future updates
+Great news, FB-Only is confirmed to work on Kabini and Kaveri APUs, the Accelerator is still broken so stay tuned for future updates

 ### On which macOS versions am I able to use this on?